 In these modern times, we carry the office around with us.
-Digital devices, particularly our smartphones, have given us the opportunity to be flexible regarding where and when we work, meaning we no longer need to be chained to our desks.
+Digital devices, particularly our smartphones, have given us flexibility about where and when we work.

-This flexibility, however, has blurred the boundaries between our working and personal lives, making it increasingly difficult to switch off from work outside of office hours.
-The temptation to check emails and keep in touch with colleagues can be strong and many people find it difficult to slow down and unwind during their free time – be that evenings, weekends or on holiday.
+This flexibility, however, has blurred the boundaries between our working and personal lives.
+This can make it difficult to switch off from work outside of office hours.
+The temptation to check emails and keep in touch with colleagues can be strong.

 Plan ahead

 Your holiday is booked, you’ve bought your sun cream and you’re feeling the pressure to tick everything off on your to-do list before you jet off.
-It can be challenging to get caught up on everything you need to do before you leave the office, but planning ahead and tying up any loose ends can make it easier for you to relax when you’re on the beach with a sangria in hand.
+It can be challenging to get caught up on everything you need to do before you leave.
+But planning ahead and tying up any loose ends can make it easier for you to relax when you’re on the beach with a cocktail.

-Give your colleagues advance warning about when you are going away and if possible, delegate any smaller tasks you have to them and communicate why.
+Give your colleagues advance warning about when you are going away.
+If possible, delegate any smaller tasks you have to them and communicate why.
 This should help you prioritise the bigger jobs that need to be completed before you go.

 Set up your out of office email

 Clarify exactly how long you are away and reinforce that you will not be checking your emails while you’re gone.
 Establish a point of contact in your absence and then let that person know to expect some emails.
-This way, you can go about your holiday safe in the knowledge that whatever possible email is lurking in your inbox, you’ve sorted out a way to deal with it.
+This way, you can relax knowing that whatever email is lurking in your inbox, you’ve sorted out a way to deal with it.

 Step away from your inbox

-While technology has its many advantages, it can also make us feel obliged to answer emails when they come in and keep in touch with our colleagues when we’re out of the office.
 In fact, two in three Brits admit to checking their emails when on annual leave.
-Perhaps not helped by the fact that almost three-quarters said they were contacted by their boss or colleagues while away from the office.
+Perhaps not helped by the fact that almost three-quarters said they were contacted by their boss or colleagues while away from work.

-Leave your laptop at work and turn off email notifications from your phone so you’re not as tempted to read them, or better still you may want to delete the email app from your smartphone entirely.
-Your inbox will still be there when you return from your week in the sun and you’ll be able to relax properly without the constant distraction.
+Leave your laptop at work (or store it away in your home office) and turn off email notifications from your phone.
+Or better still you may want to delete the email app from your smartphone entirely.
+Your inbox will still be there when you return, and you’ll be able to relax without the constant distraction.

 Schedule screen time